 Luna in Harvest Moon: Tree of Tranqulity is the shortest bachelorette, being nearly half of the size of the protagonist and having to jump in order to kiss him during the wedding.
 She's gets quite angry when anyone mentions her height.
 Her Animal Parade design is much taller, possibly to avert accusations of her being underage or pandering to lolicons.

-Fate/stay night: Even though he doesn't really fit this trope in terms of personality (or height for that matter), Shirou seems to be quite conscious about being "too short," even though he's actually normal height.
+Fate/stay night: Even though he doesn't really fit this trope in terms of personality (or height for that matter), Shirou Emiya seems to be quite conscious about being "too short," even though he's actually normal height.
 It seems like he'll eventually go through an insane growth spurt, but chances are that this spurt is of unnatural causes.

 The 4th case of Ace Attorney: Invesigations is set 7 years before the rest of the cases.
 Various jokes are made about the then 13-year-old Franiziska von Karma being short.
 Any of the comments that are said aloud end in a lash from her whip.
-This is the only place these jokes are made as she's in her late teens or early 20s and isn't short.
+This is the only place these jokes are made as she's in her late teens or early 20s and isn't (as) short.

 Paul Hammerbro from Bowser's Kingdom.
 The only one shorter than him is Jeff and Paul has a temper to match.

 Pella Brightwing from Twice Blessed is a pixie princess.
 She's also incredibly hot blooded and seems enjoy beating/blowing up things much bigger than her, especially if they make a crack about her size.

 Belkar Bitterleaf from The Order of the Stick is short even for a halfling.
 He's also a Chaotic EvilAx-CrazyBlood Knight who will kill anyone or anything if given the chance, not just people who make fun of his height.
 He at one point claims this was inspired by other halflings making fun of his height, but he was just trying to get some roleplaying XP at the time so this may just be a convenient lie.